 Healthy Replacement For Eggs

-Following are certain foods that make a great substitute for eggs.
+Following are certain foods that make a great substitute for eggs, specifically in terms of infant nutrition.

 - Meat: Meat from poultry is a great way of replacing an egg in the diet when you have a breastfed baby allergic to egg or a baby above six months who can be fed on meat.
 It is a great source of zinc and dietary minerals that help a baby grow better (6).
 You can feed meat in a pureed form and once your baby is old enough to chew, you can start with solid nugget size meat pieces.